 \subsection{Low-lying spectral analysis}

-To prove Theorem \ref{thm:expansions} we must also construct approximate eigenvalues and quasimodes for $T^w(y,D)$ when $\mu_1-\mu_2\in(4\ZZ+2)\omega$, i.e., when Theorem \ref{thm:quasimodes2} does not apply.
-To do so we will adapt a technique of Barry Simon \cite{simon1983semiclassical}.
-The idea is to first show that the spectrum is stable in a certain sense, and then use this fact to obtain asymptotic expansions of the eigenvalues and eigenvectors, which by truncation gives approximate eigenvalues and quasimodes.
+To prove Theorem \ref{thm:expansionsintro} in full generality we will adapt a technique of Barry Simon \cite{simon1983semiclassical}.
+The idea is to first show that the spectrum is stable in a certain sense, and then use this fact to obtain asymptotic expansions of the eigenvalues and eigenvectors, which by truncation give approximate eigenvalues and quasimodes.
 We recall that we in this context regard $T^w(y,D)$ as an operator on $\RR$ with dense domain in $L^2(\RR)$.
 It will be convenient to also be able to express the operator $T^w(y,D)$ in the variables $x,\xi$ in order to make use of the semiclassical symbolic calculus.
-In view of Theorem \ref{thm:periodicquasimodesnormalform} we may without loss of generality assume that $\xi_0=0$ in \eqref{eq:normalformoperator}, so to avoid additional notation we will simply write
+We may without loss of generality assume that $\xi_0=0$ in \eqref{eq:normalformoperator}, so to avoid additional notation we will simply write